-ALminer (see Section 2.5.3) has multiple download options.
+ALminer (see Section 2.6.3) has multiple download options.
 In this simple example below, all of the data from a search result (stored in the object QUERY) are downloaded into a subdirectory of the current working directory named DATA.

+'''

-alminer.download\data(query, location='./data')
+alminer.download_data(query, location='./data')

+'''

 It is also possible to check how many files will be downloaded and how much disk space is needed by setting dryrun=True.
-Other standard options include setting whether to download just the FITS files (using fitsonly=True) or whether to print the urls of the individual files (using print\urls=True).
+Other standard options include setting whether to download just the FITS files (using fitsonly=True) or whether to print the urls of the individual files (using print_urls=True).
 More details and additional options are described by the ALminer documentation.

-3.3.4 ALMA Science Archive Notebooks
+ALMA Science Archive Notebooks

-The ASA has provided Jupyter Notebooks that primarily illustrate how to use either pyVO or astroquery to search the archive (see Section 2.5.1).
-However, one of the notebooks includes examples of how both pyVO and astroquery can be used to download data and could be consulted for further information on how to do this.
+The ASA has provided Jupyter Notebooks that primarily illustrate how to use either pyVO or astroquery to search the archive (see Section 2.6.1).
+However, one of the notebooks includes examples of how both pyVO and astroquery can be used to download data and may be consulted for further information on how to do this.

-3.4 Download completion checks
+3.3 Download completion checks